Trusting in Our Husbands Does not Mean We Lose Our Voice As Women:

 This is how the holy women of old made themselves beautiful.
 They put their trust in God and accepted the authority of their husbands.
 For instance, Sarah obeyed her husband, Abraham, and called him her master.
 You are her daughters when you do what is right without fear of what your husbands might do.
 1 Peter 3:5-6

 We have to continue to maintain our peace, quiet spirit, and respect in the middle of similar situations as what Sarah endured.
+Note, a quiet spirit is a disposition of trust in the Lord not necessarily avoiding voicing how we feel.
+Our voices are important and should be articulated with respect and considered with respect and care.

 God appears to King Abimelek telling him he is a dead man.
-God told Abimelek that Sarah was married, and went as far as to close the wombs of all women in the kingdom because of the situation created by Abraham’s fear or insecurity.
+God told Abimelek that Sarah was married and went as far as to close the wombs of all women in the kingdom because of the situation created by Abraham’s fear or insecurity.

 When we submit to our husbands and continue to honor, and respect them like Sarah, even if they are wrong we will still be covered because we are ultimately submitting to and honoring God when we honor our husbands.
 We are honoring the order, covering, and safe place God has given us as women, and ultimately this lifestyle requires us to still place our trust in Christ to show how trustworthy he is.